CodeSeven/toastr/README.md

     toastr.success('Have fun storming the castle!', 'Miracle Max Says')

-    // Display an error toast, with a title toastr.error('I do not think that word means what you tink it means.', 'Inconceivable!')
+    // Display an error toast, with a title toastr.error('I do not think that word means what you think it means.', 'Inconceivable!')

     // Clears the current list of toasts